-3 Method to fit the cumulative number of reported cases
+3. Method to fit the cumulative number of reported cases

-In order to deal with data, we need to understand how to set the parameters as well as some components of the initial conditions.
-In order to do so, we extend the method presented first in [14].
+In order to deal with data, we need to understand how to set the parameters as well as some components of the initial conditions (see Fig. 2).
+In order to do so, we extend the method presented first in (Liu et al., 2020a).
 The main novelty here concerns the cumulative number of tests which is assumed to grow linearly at the beginning.
-This property is satisfied for the New York State data as we can see in Figure 3.
+This property is satisfied for the New York State data as we can see in Fig. 3.
 The black curve in this figure is close to a line from March 15 to April 15.
-Figure 4 shows day-by-day fluctuations of the number of tests while in Figure 3 the day-by-day fluctuations are not visible and the cumulative data allow to understand the growth tendency of the number of tests.
+Fig. 4 shows day-by-day fluctuations of the number of tests while in Fig. 3 the day-by-day fluctuations are not visible and the cumulative data allow to understand the growth tendency of the number of tests.